DarrenAbramson/nlp-data-explorer/README.md

 # nlp-data-explorer
 Repository for simple, portable explorers of popular NLP datasets.

-This contains explorers for two datasets.
+This contains explorers for three datasets: 1 by itself, and an explorer to measure quality between a handcrafted, researcher sourced data set (small) and a crowdsourced data set with similar structure (large)..

 1. The "CommonSense QA" dataset, paper and data available at https://www.tau-nlp.org/commonsenseqa